 Kentwood voters have new options for voting with the passing of Proposal 22-2.
 Beginning in 2023, you may choose to be on the Permanent Mail Ballot List.

 Permanent Mail Ballot List: Voters are mailed an absentee ballot for every election held in the City.
-If you choose to vote in person, you should surrender your absentee ballot at the polls to avoid delays.
+If you choose to vote in person, you may bring your absentee ballot to your Early Voting site or your Election Day voting location, complete an application to vote in person, and place your absentee ballot in a tabulator.

-To be placed on a permanent ballot list, complete this form or make a request by mail, email, by phone or in person, providing your name, address and year of birth to Kentwood City Clerk, PO Box 8848, Kentwood, 49518; elections@kentwood.us; 616.698.9610; or in person at 4900 Breton Ave.
+To be placed on a permanent ballot list, complete this form or make a request by mail, email, by phone or in person, providing your name, address, year of birth and signature to Kentwood City Clerk, PO Box 8848, Kentwood, 49518; elections@kentwood.us; 616.698.9610; or in person at 4900 Breton Ave.
 SE.

 Early Voting